pbchase/kite_bar_parts/deprecated.md

 ![](images/wichard_snaphook_handle.png)

 [stopper\_block\_v3](stopper_block_v3.scad) - This block is used in tandem with the stopper ball to form a moveable stopper.
 This 3D model has never been tested in the field.
 It is 4mm narrow than stopper\_block\_v2 and uses octagonal horizontal bores to reduce overhang issues when printing.
+An [STL file](printable/stopper_block_v3_9c3c682.stl) is available.

 ![](images/stopper_block_v3.png)